vtuson/tui/README.md

 	"errors"
 )

-//This is the customer handler c is the command object for the command to be excuted.
+//This is the customer handler
+//c is the command object for the command to be executed.
 //ch is the channel that can be used to return text to be displayed back to the user.
-//The hadnler is excuted async from the main program, so you must close the channel when completed or the menu will hang
+//The hadnler is executed async from the main program,
+//so you must close the channel when completed or the menu will hang
 //waiting for your command to complete.

 func CustomHandler(c *tui.Command, ch chan string) {